mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/api-changes.md

 ### Update `Party`

-The `Party` data model should be updated to include a new `accounts` data element:
+The `Party` data model should be updated to include a new `addresses` data element:

 | Data Element               | Cardinality | Type        | Description     |
 |----------------------------|------------ |-------------|-----------------|